Drill4J/admin/analytics/README.md

 cid - Client ID generated once to identify the application, it could be found on file system in /user/home/.drill/drill.properties

-If you want to disable analytics, then set environment variable `analytic.disable`
+If you want to disable analytics, then set system property `analytic.disable = true` or send PATCH request `/api/analytic/toggle`

 For more details see [Google Analytics API](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters)